Royal Bank of Canada (TSE:RY) Price Target Raised to C$144.00

-Royal Bank of Canada (TSE:RY) (NYSE:RY) had its price target increased by equities research analysts at CSFB from C$140.00 to C$144.00 in a research report issued on Wednesday, BayStreet.CA reports.
-CSFB’s price objective would suggest a potential upside of 11.27% from the company’s current price.
+Royal Bank of Canada (TSE:RY) (NYSE:RY) had its price objective raised by Credit Suisse Group to C$144.00 in a research report report published on Wednesday, Stock Target Advisor reports.
+The firm currently has a na rating on the financial services provider’s stock.

 About Royal Bank of Canada